xRiot45/openports_v2/README.md

 # OPENPORTS

-OPENPORTS is a tool created using the python programming language.
+OPENPORTS_v2 is the second version of the previous tool which was created using the Python programming language.
 This tool is designed to find and display open ports in a network.
-The main purpose of this tool is to assist users in carrying out port scanning on the network for security analysis needs.

 ## REQUIREMENTS
 - Linux Distribution